lluisgomez/ufl_scene_text_recognition/train/README.md

 ../liblinear-1.94/predict data/test_data.svm.scaled2 all_train_data.liblinear.model_s2 out
 ```

-6. Plot the confusion matrix:
+6. (Optionally) Plot the confusion matrix:
 ```
 cp out confusion_matrix/
 cd confusion_matrix/
 python confusion_matrix.py
 ```

+IMPORTANT: if training data has changed (e.g. using a different filter bank, or changing the number of training examples) you must change the feature scale factors on ../ufl_predict_char.cpp in order to your model make correct predictions with new samples.